 In 1923, when the tomb of Tutankhamen, a young Egyptian pharaoh of the 18th dynasty, was opened, a faint scent of lavender lingered in the air, having survived for 3,000 years.
 Tutankhamen was well preserved thanks to lavender, and he also had a good long sleep, not to mention his wrinkle-free skin kept for three millennia – Tutankhamen is lavender’s best advertisement.
 But not every lavender is the same.
 The best for health is the “real” one, which grows freely on Mediterranean cliffs.
 Hybrid lavender has the same flowers, but its oil is of poorer quality.
 The most useful ingredients in the essential oil are linalool and linalilacetate, the percentage of which is drastically lower in hybrid lavender.

 Today we can enjoy the views of endless Provencal lavender fields and their intoxicating scent; if we wish our skin well, we will definitely include it in our daily care.
 Lavender gives the best results when combined with other beneficial and natural butters and oils.
-And just such ideal mixture is Devi skin regeneration balm.
+And just such ideal mixture is in Clear Skin Gel which helps unclog the pores and eliminate acne, and Devi skin regeneration balm.
 The best quality essential oils of lavender, rosemary, mandarin, avocado, Chilean rose, marigold, jojoba, evening primrose, wheat germ, panthenol, witch hazel are combined with beeswax to make an ideal and completely natural balm, both for daily skin care and for the treatment of problematic skin conditions: inflammation, urticaria, burns, sun burns, scars, dandruff, itching, dermatitis, eczema, psoriasis, dryness, freckles, blemishes, age spots and wrinkles.
 Devi regeneration balm – which is worthy of pharaohs, queens and modern romantic prophetesses – is bound to last at least for another three millennia.